telerik/ajax-docs/controls/ajaxmanager/getting-started.md

 position: 2
 ---

-# Getting Started with the Telerik AjaxManager
+# Getting Started with the Telerik WebForms AjaxManager

 This guide will walk you through the steps required to AJAX-enable an application by using the AjaxManager and the AjaxLoadingPanel.